will-ddc/kp-conquering-responsive-layouts/README.md

 ## Day 1 - Fixed Width vs % Notes

-efault width for block elements is 100% viewport width of the parent element fixed widths break native browser responsiveness
+Default width for block elements is 100% viewport width of the parent element fixed widths break native browser responsiveness

 when adding fixed width to child elements you end up with overflow when the screen gets smaller than the fixed width.  this happens automatically by default css to make sure you don't lose the text or whatever is in the child element